jasonmeverett/AnankeC/README.md

 </p>

 # Ananke
-Generalized collocation optimization toolkit.
+Generalized C++ collocation optimization toolkit with Python bindings.

-_Built with Python 3.6 in the Anaconda Python distribution._
+_Built with Python 3.8 in the Anaconda Python distribution._

+Anaconda 64-bit Python Distribution is the package-manager used to download required libraries and headers, and is required to run AnankeC.

-## Python Modules List
+## Python Helpers
 | Module | Description |
 | - | - |
 | `ananke.frames` | Frame conversion and transformation tools. |